Announcing Holy at Home

 - There are creative versions of the Haftarah readings for each holiday.

-- As of now, the Rosh Hashanah and Yom Kippur morning Torah readings are not yet there — there’s a slide that says “Torah TBD” — because I am still grappling with how best to manage Torah service from home.
+- The Rosh Hashanah and Yom Kippur morning Torah readings are not there — there’s a slide that says “Torah TBD” — because we are all grappling with how best to manage Torah service from home.
 (Will we do a full Torah reading?
 Will we do a discussion?
-Will we engage with the text in some other way?
-I still don’t know how best to handle this with my own kahal, and I presume that many of you are having those same debates now too.
-So the Torah readings are not yet in the slide decks.
-I’ll update you when I figure out what I’m doing for Torah readings.
+Will we engage with the text in some other way?)
+I trust each community top make their own choices about Torah.

 - I know that some communities may do an abbreviated Amidah, or something silent / contemplative.
 Others may want or need full-text.
 I’ve discovered that it’s impossible to page through silent Amidah prayers at the right pace for everyone.
-Therefore, for the silent evening Amidah on both Rosh Hashanah and Yom Kippur, there’s a single slide that lists the themes of the prayer, as a guide to silent contemplation, and I’m planning to create downloadable PDF files that will contain the full text so that those who wish can daven at their own pace silently.
+Therefore, for the silent evening Amidah on both Rosh Hashanah and Yom Kippur, there’s a single slide that lists the themes of the prayer, as a guide to silent contemplation, and there is a downloadable file in google drive contains the full text so that those who wish can daven at their own pace silently.

 - For the morning Amidah, there is a one-slide meditative option (a list of the prayer’s themes, for silent contemplation) and also a 20-slide full-text Amidah option for davening aloud.
 If you prefer, you can delete the Amidah slides and just use the downloadable PDF — or do something entirely different that works for your kahal.

-- For the silent Yizkor memorial prayers I will also be creating a downloadable PDF so that people can move through those silent prayers at their own pace.
-I haven’t created it yet but will do so soon.
+- For the silent Yizkor memorial prayers there is also a downloadable google doc so that people can move through those silent prayers at their own pace.

 - The slide decks include work from Yehuda Amchai z”l, R’ Rachel Barenblat, R’ Leila Gal Berner, Leah Goldberg z”l, R’ Jeff Goldwasser, Sandy Haight, R’ Burt Jacobson, Rodger Kamenetz, Jane Kenyon z”l, R’ Riqi Kosovske adapting R’ Joseph Meszler, R’ Evan Krame, Anna Kronick, R’ David Markus, Stephen Mitchell, R’ David de Sola Pool z”l, Rick Recht, Len Radin, R’ Jack Riemer, R’ Rami Shapiro, Reb Zalman Schachter-Shalomi z”l, Rav Kohenet Taya Ma Shere, Steve Silbert, Herman Taube, and R’ Shohama Wiener.